solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 > NOTE: Although it is possible to do assign the `BYPASSRLS` for a user in PostgreSQL 16, Azure Database for PostgreSQL Flexible Server does not support this feature.

-### Task 2: Allow parallelization of FULL and internal right OUTER hash joins
+### Task 2: Allow parallelization of FULL and internal RIGHT OUTER hash joins

 The more things you can do in parallel the faster you will get results.
-As is the case when performing `FULL` and internal right `OUTER` joins.
+As is the case when performing `FULL` and internal `RIGHT OUTER` joins.
 Previous to PostgreSQL these would not have been executed in parallel and the costs where more to perform them.

 With this change, any queries you were performing using these joins will now run drastically faster.